Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 title: What's new in Angular CLI 7.0?
 author: cexbrayat
 tags: ["Angular 7", "Angular 6", "Angular 5", "Angular", "Angular 2", "Angular 4", "Angular CLI"]
 description: "Angular CLI 7.0 is out!
-Read about the TODO and more!"
+Read about the interactive prompts, the new flags and more!"
 ---

 [Angular CLI 7.0.0](https://github.com/angular/angular-cli/releases/tag/v7.0.0) is out